Free Trial

-GAMMA Investing LLC raised its stake in Gaming and Leisure Properties, Inc. (NASDAQ:GLPI - Free Report) by 6,600.2% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 189,348 shares of the real estate investment trust's stock after purchasing an additional 186,522 shares during the quarter.
-GAMMA Investing LLC owned 0.07% of Gaming and Leisure Properties worth $9,638,000 as of its most recent filing with the Securities & Exchange Commission.
+GAMMA Investing LLC grew its holdings in Gaming and Leisure Properties, Inc. (NASDAQ:GLPI - Free Report) by 6,600.2% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 189,348 shares of the real estate investment trust's stock after purchasing an additional 186,522 shares during the quarter.
+GAMMA Investing LLC owned about 0.07% of Gaming and Leisure Properties worth $9,638,000 as of its most recent SEC filing.

 Gaming and Leisure Properties Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 27th.
-Investors of record on Friday, June 13th will be paid a dividend of $0.78 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, June 27th.
+Investors of record on Friday, June 13th will be issued a dividend of $0.78 per share.
 This is a positive change from Gaming and Leisure Properties's previous quarterly dividend of $0.76.
 The ex-dividend date of this dividend is Friday, June 13th.
-This represents a $3.12 annualized dividend and a yield of 6.72%.
-Gaming and Leisure Properties's dividend payout ratio (DPR) is currently 111.03%.
+This represents a $3.12 annualized dividend and a dividend yield of 6.55%.
+Gaming and Leisure Properties's payout ratio is presently 111.03%.

 Analyst Upgrades and Downgrades